Flexibility applied on ancillary services

-Introducing variable DG will increase the need for flexibility in the grid and development of a flexible energy system is crucial to realise energy and climate targets and to ensure security of supply in Norway and Europe.
+Introducing variable distributed generation (DG) will increase the need for flexibility in the grid.
+The development of a flexible energy system is crucial to realise energy and climate targets and to ensure security of supply in Norway and Europe.
 To obtain this, flexibility on the distribution level such as battery banks, generation units and dispatchable loads are crucial.